GfSE/SpecIF/documentation/06_SpecIF_Model_Integration_Guide_for_SysML.md

 ![Mapping SysML Representation](./images/Mapping_SysML_Representation.PNG)

 In the next three figures examples for the transformation of activity diagram elements are shown in a small context.
-The example elements are a ActivityPartition, a DecisionNode and a MergeNode.
+The example elements are an ActivityPartition, a DecisionNode and a MergeNode.
-The first figure shows three Actions, two ControlFlows and a ActivityPartition in a SysML-diagram and in the SpecIF-notation.
+The first figure shows three Actions, two ControlFlows and a ActivityPartition in a SysML-diagram and in the SpecIF notation.
 Actions are transformed into FMC:Actor resources as well as the activity partition.
 For the assignment that "Action 2" is contained by the ActivityPartition a statement SpecIF:contains is generated in the transformation.
 Since the Actions are connected by two ControlFlows there are SpecIF:precedes statements between the actions.